kibs-tech/kibs-tech.github.io/short-term-contractor.md

 ## Contact
-If you think a **short term** workload relief contractor would be of help to you please send me an email to:
+If you think a **short term** workload relief contractor would be of help to you please send an email to:
 <a href="helen@kibstech.co.uk">helen@kibstech.co.uk</a>

 <hr style='border-top:1px solid #000' />